mopidy/mopidy/docs/installation/raspberrypi.rst

 Mopidy running on your Raspberry Pi and to document the progress made and issues surrounding running Mopidy on the Raspberry Pi.

-Mopidy will not currently run with Spotify support on the foundation-provided `Raspbian <http://www.raspbian.org>`_ distribution.
-See :ref:`not-raspbian` for details.
-However, Mopidy should run with Spotify support on any ARM Debian image that has hardware floating-point support **disabled**.
+As of January 2013, Mopidy will run with Spotify support on both the armel (soft-float) and armhf (hard-float) architectures, which includes the Raspbian distribution.

 .. image:: /_static/raspberry-pi-by-jwrodgers.jpg
     :width: 640